brimdata/zed/docs/zq/language.md

 #### 6.11.6 Union Values

-A union value can be created with a cast, e.g.,
+A union value can be created with a cast.
+For example, a union of types `int64` and `string` is expressed as `(int64,string)` and any value that has a type that appears in the union type may be cast to that union type.
+Since 1 is an `int64` and "foo" is a `string`, they both can be values of type `(int64,string)`, e.g.,
 ```mdtest-command
 echo '1 "foo"' | zq -z 'yield cast(this,<(int64,string)>)' -
 ```